gummadileepkumar/event-registration/README.md

 ## DESIGN STEPS:

 ### Step 1:
-create a new frame
+Create a new frame

 ### Step 2:
- select any one present size of yours choice
+ Select any one present size of yours choice

 ### Step 3:
-select the shapes you need
+Select the shapes you need

 ### Step 4:
-import images as needed
+Import images as needed

 ### Step 5:
-create pages based on your ideas and link them
+Create pages based on your ideas and link them

 ### Step 6: